xgaia/command-streamer/README.md

 source zshrc.sh
 ```

-Type some command and git to [localhost:5000](http://localhost:5000)
+Type some command and go to [localhost:5000](http://localhost:5000)